 Corsynth is a Spanish company dedicated to manufacturing the best analog synth modules in the MU format.
 These modules are designed and produced with high-quality components, making for high-end modules that will surely enhance your synth's performance and capabilities.

 The company offers several impressive MU modules with a focus on dependable and highly functional “basic modules”.
 Corsynth has produced some of the best modules to get you started on your modular journey and offers superb additions or substitutes for established synths.

 • C104 Odyssey of Sound VCO

 • C106 Dual Loopable VC AD Envelope & More (Multi-functional)

 • C107 Quad Linear VCA / VC Mixer

 Corsynth was founded in 2012 by Pablo Penas Vazquez, and the company is run out of Spain.

 Official Website: corsynth.com

-Oakley Sound Systems and their manufacturer, Krisp1, work together to bring some of the world’s best MU modules to the modular synthesizer market.
+Oakley Sound Systems and its manufacturer, Krisp1, work together to bring some of the world's best MU modules to the modular synthesizer market.

 Oakley is a relatively small company that designs these world-class MU modules.
 The company offers PCBs and electronic parts for DIY projects but leaves the manufacturing of their full modules to Krisp1.